New accident in the workplace rate

-Are you a non-French undertaking with no establishment in France and employing one or more employees in France?
+Are you a foreign company with no place of business in France and employing one or more employees in France?

-Are you a non-French national employing domestic or private staff in France?
+Are you a foreign national employing domestic or private staff in France?

 These employees must be registered with the French social security scheme and you must finance their social protection by declaring and paying the corresponding contributions.

-The national centre for non-French companies (‘Centre National des Firmes Étrangères’ - CNFE) is your contact for handling your administrative procedures.
+The national centre for foreign companies (‘Centre National des Firmes Étrangères’ - CNFE) is your contact for handling your administrative procedures.

-On a more technical level, the CNFE fulfils the same role as the CFE and collects social contributions from:
+On a more technical level, the CNFE is CFE and collects social contributions from:

-- Non-French undertakings with no establishment in France which employ one or more employees in France;
+- Foreign companies with no place of business in France which employ one or more employees in France;

 - Cases where applications to maintain cover under the social scheme of the country of origin (secondment*) have been rejected as being not valid.